COVID-19 FAQs for Staff | January 18, 2021

 Have my medical benefits been affected in this crisis?

 No. There will be no changes to the College’s medical benefit plans.
 Please note: Testing for the Coronavirus is also covered at 100% with no employee cost.
 TelaDoc is a service available 24 hours a day, 365 days a year through our medical plan where you can access a doctor through either the phone or video chat.
-The consultation is free for the Aetna PPO and Whole Health Plans. there is up to a $40 co-pay for the Aetna Consumer Choice (HSA) Plan.
+The consultation is free for the Aetna PPO and Whole Health Plans.
+There is up to a $47 co-pay for the Aetna Consumer Choice (HSA) Plan.

 - Phone: 1-855-835-2362